 4.2 Compliance with Other Laws.
-The School and the School Governing Authority may not carry out any act or insure the performance of any function that is not in compliance with the United States Constitution, the Ohio Constitution, federal law, Ohio law and this Charter.
+The School and the School Governing Authority may not carry out any act or ensure the performance of any function that is not in compliance with the United States Constitution, the Ohio Constitution, federal law (including Title IX), Ohio law to the extent that such are applicable to community schools and this Charter.
 The School and the School Governing Authority are not exempt from federal laws, rules and regulations, or other Ohio laws granting rights to parents.